Six FAQs about what’s happening, why, and what we can do about it

 - Use the cloud or maintain regular, current data backups in case your device gets lost or stolen, or your files become corrupted or locked by malware.

 Finally, every student should take full advantage of the cyber awareness training and resources that their schools provide.
-Many facilities offer great resources that just aren’t getting used: in our recent survey, just over half (51%) of survey respondents said they don’t follow the guidelines that their academic institutions put out.
+Many facilities offer great resources that just aren’t getting used: in ISA Cybersecurity’s survey, just over half (51%) of survey respondents said they don’t follow the guidelines that their academic institutions put out.
 This is troubling when you consider that students are potentially the hardest hit by a data breach affecting their personal information.

 Getting cyber savvy now will help students build a foundation of awareness and vigilance that will help them the rest of their lives, and ensure that they bring a security, privacy, and data protection perspective – a cyber mindset – into their working lives as well.
 Cyber awareness isn’t some “tech thing” – it’s a life skill.